 Me in full terrible puberty having fun with experiments.

 That dedication resulted in a fast rise.
 After six years of always being at the bottom of the class, I was suddenly part of the top.
 The practical approach also nurtured my interest in wanting to understand the theory behind it.
-Upon graduation and my first year of work experience after that, hat crave for getting to know more resulted in some radical decision.
+Upon graduation and my first year of work experience after that, that crave for getting to know more resulted in some radical decision.
 I quit the comfort of my job, and went on to pursue my masters in Engineering: Computer Science.
 Now three years later, I just graduated magna cum laude (with great honours).
 At the same time of going back to school, the practical knowledge I gained allowed me to start a business.
 My reasoning was always that going to work, you have a lot of money but no time.
-Going to school, you have a lot of time but no money.
+Going to school, you have a lot of free time but no money.
 Why not have both?
 During these last three years, I developed my business(es) to the point that we are active in three countries and have a team of over eight people.

 “I would say my ultimate goal is to make education as meaningful to everyone as it was for me starting in my college years.”

 Looking back, the big change for me came when I started learning from practical applications which moved into theory, rather than starting with theory which was later applied in practicalities.
 Because of this approach, I was exposed to the value of abstraction.
 I started seeing the point and value of courses such as mathematics, and more importantly the power they hold.
 One of the biggest critiques I have on the current way some materials are being taught, is that abstraction is often taught for the sake of it.
 While abstraction is actually this beautiful and magnificent tool to solve real-life problems.